adammakesfilm/adammakesfilm/README.md

 ## Hi there, I'm Adam McCoid - aka adammakesfilm

-I'm a Student, if there is a mistake please guide me
+I'm still learning, if there is a mistake please guide me

 - 📚 I'm currently learning Java
 - ⭐️ For now my hobbies are RDR2, making ice cream and board games